Reading:

 Of course, we are talking about two extremes, so there are thousands of different price points in between these positions.

-Like the one we’ve done here, consumers can easily conduct a price search before buying anything, and nearly all do so.
+Also, like the one below, consumers can easily conduct a price search before buying anything, and nearly all do so.
 That’s why online stores track each others’ prices and try to remain competitive.

-But not everyone wants to position as the cheapest.
+But not everyone wants to position it as the cheapest.

 Take a look at the Fitbit below.